franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 Azure Functions is a way of executing code in a [serverless](https://azure.microsoft.com/solutions/serverless/) manner.
 In a way, it lets us only worry about the code that we want to execute instead of how the code is executed:

 > Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
 You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.
 Functions can make development even more productive, and you can use your development language of choice, such as C#, Java, JavaScript, PowerShell, and Python.
 Pay only for the time your code runs and trust Azure to scale as needed.

+It's similar to what AWS offers with Lambdas.
+Thinking about it in terms of abstractions, we can put Functions-as-a-Service a layer above Platform-as-a-service (which, in turn, finds itself above Infrastructure-as-a-Service).

 There are some things we need to define before writing code for our own function, but they will be explained as we go along with the creation of the project in Visual Studio.

-Note that you can also create the Azure Function (or several other ways like PowerShell, Azure CLI, REST API, etc.) on the portal before deploying any actual code into it, but it makes sense to abstract from that considering the fact that we know that the project templates that come with Visual Studio (or the core tools in general) handle everything we need to deploy our code correctly into our own Azure account.
+Note that you can also create the Azure Function before deploying any actual code into it on the Azure portal (or several other ways like PowerShell, Azure CLI, REST API, etc.), but it makes sense to abstract from that considering the fact that we know that the project templates that come with Visual Studio (or the core tools in general) handle everything we need to deploy our code correctly into our own Azure account.

 To start, we open Visual Studio and create a new project.
 In the Create a new project dialog box, search for functions, choose the Azure Functions template, and select Next.
 I'm creating the project with the name *PageViewCounter*.